ElzTom/smart_farming_analytics/README.md

 # 🌿 Smart Farming Analytics – A Data Engineering & Analytics Project

-A data-focused project that simulates and analyzes farm sensor data to derive insights for smarter irrigation decisions — combining time-series analysis, data pipeline design, and visualization.
+A data-focused project that collects and analyzes farm sensor data from an publically available API to derive insights for smarter irrigation decisions — combining time-series analysis, data pipeline design, and visualization.

 ---